MAlberto9/ScalarWorkshop/README.md

 <h2>A Brief Look at Digital Publishing</h2>
 <p>There's not necessarily a consensus on what digital publishing is, or what it should be used for.
 "Being" published?
 Preserving scholarly work?
 Publicizing it or making it accessible? <a href="https://www.chronicle.com/article/Which-Publications-Matter-at/247192">Here's some related thoughts</a> from <i>The Chronicle of Higher Education</i>, too. . .</p>

  <p>To make things even more complicated, there are many available venues for digital publishing, and each has its own reputation, affordances, and shortcomings.
-For example, we might think about the time, costs, coding, and accessibility that come with each of these options. </p>
+For example, we might think about the time, costs, coding, accessibility, and professional benefit that may or may not come with each of these options. </p>
 <p><ul>
   <li><b>commercial platforms/content providers</b> (ex: <a href="https://medium.com/@cfiesler"><i>Medium</i></a>)</li>
   <li><b>open access academic journals</b> (ex: <a href="http://epubs.utah.edu/">all at UUtah</a>, <a href="http://epubs.utah.edu/index.php/HJP"><i> Hinckley</i></a>)</li>